Mohameden-ahmed-damou/Career_track_analysis/README.md

 ## Project Files
 sql_and_tableau.sql: The initial SQL database containing the raw data.<br>
-visualisation.twb: A Tableau workbook file for interactive data visualization. quiz.docx: A document with the answers to the quiz. career_track_info.csv: A CSV file extracted from the SQL database, containing processed data.
+visualisation.twb: A Tableau workbook file for interactive data visualization.<br>
+quiz.docx: A document with the answers to the quiz.<br>
+career_track_info.csv: A CSV file extracted from the SQL database, containing processed data.

 ## Additional Resources